rackerbenoit/chef-flywaydb/README.md

 * `params` - Command-line parameters to pass to flyway command.
 Settings in params override all settings.
 Default: `{}`.
 * `mysql_driver` - MariaDB Connector/J driver is the default driver
-for MySQL.
-Set true to download and install MySQL Connector/J driver under drivers directory.
-This will then become the default driver for MySQL connections.
+for *jdbc:mysql:* connections.
+Set to true to download and install MySQL Connector/J driver under drivers directory.
+This will then become the default driver for *jdbc:mysql:* connections.
 Default: `false`.
 * `name` - Name of the alternative conf file when alt_conf is defined.
 Defaults to resource block name.
 * `install_dir` - The base install directory.
 Default Linux: